See MapTrack in action

 • No digital record of the last user

-Summary: Missing tools create immediate maintenance delays and safety risks.
+Summary: Missing tools create immediate maintenance delays and safety risks, emphasizing the need for accurate tracking and clear accountability in maintenance operations.

 2. Poor Visibility of GSE and Maintenance Equipment